The Eiken Foundation of Japan seeks experienced writers/editors for full-time positions developing content for English-proficiency tests.

 7) Report to senior editors and section managers.

-8) Perform general office work as needed.
+8) Perform general administrative office duties as needed.

 9) Maintain courteous, professional spoken and written communication in both Japanese and English.